Malév Express: History

 MALÉV Express was established due to a new strategy of MALÉV of increasing marketshare in Central and Eastern Europe.
 Initially, fleet consisted of a small number Bombardier CRJ-200s.
-According to their plans, MALÉV Express flights would feed passengers from smaller markets into Budapest Ferenc Liszt International Airport, connecting onwards on MALÉV flights, as well as its KLM/Northwest code-sharing partners.
+According to their plans, MALÉV Express flights would feed passengers from smaller markets into Budapest Ferenc Liszt International Airport, connecting onwards on MALÉV flights, as well as its KLM/ Northwest code-sharing partners.
 Long-term plans included that if MALÉV Express passenger traffic increased, Fokker 70s would also be leased alongside CRJs.

 On the original plans, Bombardier Aerospace would deliver MALÉV Express four aircraft, but in the end only two were delivered.
-When it commenced operations in July 2002, MALÉV Express launched daily flights to Stuttgart, Düsseldorf, Prague and Skopje, and from 16 September to Venice, Odessa, Timișoara and Bologna.
+When it commenced operations in July 2002, MALÉV Express launched daily flights to Stuttgart, Düsseldorf, Prague and Skopje, and from 16 September to Venice, Odesa, Timișoara and Bologna.

 Although MALÉV Express initially seemed profitable, with high load factors soon after commencing operations, it became loss-making not long after.
 Passenger traffic was insufficient for MALÉV to sustain the subsidiary, and the Bombardier CRJ-200s were also more expensive than expected.
 According to some opinions, due to the small cargo space, there were regular problems with the stowage of luggage.

 On 1 May 2005, MALÉV decided to cease MALÉV Express operations and incorporate its aircraft into MALÉV's mainline operations.
 In 2007, the CRJs were decommissioned and sold.
 The last MALÉV Express aircraft, HA-LNA, left Budapest Ferenc Liszt International Airport permanently in 2017, when it was sold to SCAT Airlines.

 When MALÉV found itself in a near-bankruptcy situation in 2011, the idea arose that MALÉV Express could be re-established as MALÉV's legal successor, but this was only an idea and MALÉV went bankrupt in 2012.